 They obtain cactus leather from the nopal cactus plant, also known as the prickly pear.
 The first step in production is harvesting mature cactus leaves or paddles.
 Harvesting occurs every 6 to 8 months.

 The prickly pear cactus plant is native to the Western Hemisphere.
 Outside its native areas, the cacti can become invasive plants.
-The flowering plant bears reddish or yellow fruits that are edible.
+The flowering plant bears edible reddish or yellow fruits.
 The paddles/leaves are also edible and are an important food for many people in tropical and subtropical countries.

-In 2019, the nopal cactus made its debut from the food industry to the fashion industry, thanks to López Velarde and Marte Cázarez.
+In 2019, the nopal cactus debuted from the food industry to the fashion industry, thanks to López Velarde and Marte Cázarez.
 The Mexican entrepreneurs had observed the shortcomings of animal and plastic leather and wanted to develop better, more sustainable vegan leather.
 López Velarde and Marte Cázarez left their jobs to start their company, Adriano Di Marti.
-It took two years for them to arrive at a perfect solution; Desserto.
+It took them two years to arrive at a perfect solution: Desserto.

 Desserto has received a lot of well-deserved praise for innovativeness and being environmentally friendly.
 We look at the strengths and possible areas of weakness under the headings below.